SuperNEMO-DBD/SNDrift/README.md

 Elastic scattering should completely dominate scattering and hence contribute most to drift speed simulations.
 The ionization was included in order to see whether Geiger avalanches could be obtained, allowing for maybe better determination of drift speeds.
-Neglecting additional scatter processes and better angular scattering behaviour risks systematic deviations from absolute drift speeds.
-Relative drift speeds as a function of charge origin might still be fine regardless.
-The latter is the main target for this simulation code.
+Better angular scattering behaviour for Helium has been achieved by implementing the formulae from Phys. of Plasmas, 19 (2012) 093511.
+Scattering from rare gas components, Ethanol and Argon, remains isotropic.

 Transporting charge avalanches can quickly get out of hands computationally hence this code uses multi-threading with a